We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most manufacturers offer either a “small” or a “large” cup.
 Although the same language is used across manufacturers, there isn’t a standard for sizing dimensions.

 Small cups are usually 35 to 43 millimeters (mm) in diameter at the rim of the cup.
-Large cups are usually 43 to 48 mm in diameter.
+Large cup diameters are usually 43 to 48 mm.

-Although the volume held is important, you want to make sure that the cup is wide enough to stay in place.
+Although the volume the cup can hold is important, you want to make sure that the cup is wide enough to stay in place.

 A smaller cup may be best if you’ve never had intercourse or typically use absorbency tampons.

 If you’ve had a vaginal delivery or have a weak pelvic floor, you may find that a larger cup fits best.